DataDog/documentation/content/en/account_management/billing/containers.md

 Yes.

-**I have a pod in CrashLoopBackoff.
-Are those containers counted?**
+**Are containers belonging to pods in constant `CrashLoopBackoff` counted?**

-If a container in the pod is running for over ten seconds, it is be counted against the allotment during the metering interval.
+If a container in the pod is running for over ten seconds, it is counted against the allotment during the metering interval.
 Since the pod is unhealthy, the data collected in these situations is valuable for troubleshooting.
 Also, the data is tagged by the pod name, so as underlying containers attempt to re-run (each time as a new `container_id`) all of the context (such as relevant events and log entries) is kept together in the pod view.

 ## Troubleshooting